 Background and Overview

-The Nevada Department of Health and Human Services, Division of Welfare and Supportive Services (DHHS) is working with Prenatal to Five Fiscal Strategies (P5FS) to design and implement a new approach to setting child care subsidy rates.
-Rather than relying on a survey of current child care tuition prices, this 'alternative methodology' instead gathers financial and programmatic data from child care providers to inform a child care cost model.
+The New Mexico Early Childhood Education and Care Department (ECECD) is working with Prenatal to Five Fiscal Strategies (P5FS) to update the cost estimation model used to inform child care subsidy rates.
+This process, known as the 'alternative methodology', gathers financial and programmatic data from child care providers to inform the child care cost model.
 This cost model can help better understand how much it costs to deliver early care and education that meets state standards and compensates the workforce sufficiently.
+New Mexico was the first state in the nation to use this approach to setting subsidy rates rather than basing them on market prices.

 For more information about the study, click below.